Posted on

 Kids today are using their phones for gaming, texting and posting pictures or videos and commenting on them with friends that are sitting a few feet from them in the park.
 This is just the way they play these days, and like it or not they probably won’t change that.
 Even if you set some boundaries about how much your child can spend playing with its phone every day, as long as they use the phone for this harmless fun you shouldn’t have any concerns.
 But sometimes things can go beyond this and if you don’t act in time your kid can have some serious consequences or even become a victim of some online predator.
 Read more…

-Updated on by in Blogging
+by Quertime Writer in Blogging

 Plagiarism is a real plague of the today’s content marketing.
 Simply put, to plagiarize means to take someone else’s content and publish it as your own.
 Plagiarism not only cheats the original author of the credits for their work they deserve, it also presents direct financial damage for them.